 - This type of construction offers superior noise isolation.

-- Brick masonry is stronger than concrete masonry unit (CMU) construction, enabling thinner walls.
+- Brick masonry is stronger than concrete masonry unit (CMU) construction, enabling thinner walls, concrete coloring can be used for other parts of the construction.

 The overlooked properties of our building materials deserve a fresh look and consideration for application of a trusted material in expanded ways.
 So often we become complacent in the ways that things are done.
 It would be wise to take a step back and consider how we use many of the materials that go into our projects.